 How to Solder Jewelry: 4 Soldering and Pickling Questions Answered by Lexi Erickson

 The solder balls up.
 The solder moves from one join.
 Have you encountered these issues when soldering jewelry?
-Here are four common soldering questions answered, excerpted from Lexi Erickson’s “Frequently Asked Questions” in the newest How to Solder Jewelry special issue.
+Here are four common soldering questions answered, excerpted from Lexi Erickson’s “Frequently Asked Questions” in the How to Solder Jewelry special issue.

 Why Does My Solder Ball Up?